siaflab/haskap-jam-pack/README.md

 * Robot Voice
 * Log forwarding

-This project is originally started by @keikomachiya as a stand alone application named "Hascap Jam Pi" in 2015 and re-written as an extension package by @kn1kn1.
+This project is originally started at [SIAF LAB](http://www.sapporo-internationalartfestival.jp/siaflab/sonic-jam-pi/) by @keikomachiya as a stand alone application named "Hascap Jam Pi" in 2015 and re-written as an extension package by @kn1kn1.

 ## Requirements
 Sonic Pi v2.9

 ## Installation
-Download zip file from [SIAF LAB](http://www.sapporo-internationalartfestival.jp/siaflab/sonic-jam-pi/) site and extract it.
+Download zip file from [Release Page](https://github.com/siaflab/haskap-jam-pack/releases/) and extract it.

 ## Jam Session
 ### Configuration